riseuplabs/crabgrass-core/doc/INSTALL.md

 install prerequisites
 ----------------------

-Download and install ruby 1.9 , rubygems, rails, and mysql the same way as in the 'install for development' instructions.
+Download and install ruby, rubygems, rails, and mysql the same way as in the 'install for development' instructions.

 Then: